Trey Mancini Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 17th in MLB.

-- The Red Sox have the 17th-ranked team ERA across all league pitching staffs (4.30).
+- The Red Sox's 4.37 team ERA ranks 18th among all league pitching staffs.

-- Red Sox pitchers combine to allow 119 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Red Sox pitchers combine to rank 24th in baseball in home runs surrendered (121 total, 1.3 per game).

-- Paxton makes the start for the Red Sox, his 11th of the season.
-He is 5-1 with a 2.73 ERA and 64 strikeouts in 56 2/3 innings pitched.
+- Crawford makes the start for the Red Sox, his 10th of the season.
+He is 3-4 with a 3.96 ERA and 58 strikeouts through 61 1/3 innings pitched.

-- In his last time out on Saturday against the Oakland Athletics, the lefty threw six innings, giving up two earned runs while surrendering six hits.
+- The right-hander last pitched on Thursday, July 6 against the Texas Rangers, when he tossed four innings, allowing three earned runs while giving up seven hits.

+- The 27-year-old has amassed a 3.96 ERA and 8.5 strikeouts per nine innings across 17 games this season, while giving up a batting average of .242 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.